alecpm/opsworks-web-python/plone_buildout/README.md

 generally an exception if enabled).

-Additionally, OpsWorks has built-in time and Load based auto-scaling allow you to automatically spin up new instances or other services as needed based on a fixed schedule or on server load.
-This layered configuration allows you to easily scale up just those parts of your deployment which need it (generally the plone instances).
+Additionally, OpsWorks has built-in time and Load based auto-scaling allowing you to automatically spin up new instances or other services as needed based on a fixed schedule or on server load.
+This layered configuration allows you to easily scale up just those parts of your deployment which need it (generally the plone instances), or quickly replace or upgrade instances.

 A Simple Plone Deployment Stack
 -------------------------------

-If you really don't need any of that fancy redundancy or scalability, you can make a simple single layer stack.
+If you really don't need any fancy redundancy or scalability, you can make a simple single layer stack.

-Create a [Front End Layer](#front-end-layer), as described above and assign it the custom recipes for that layer as documented above.
+Just create a [Front End Layer](#front-end-layer), as described above and assign it the custom recipes for that layer as documented above.
 Also, assign it the custom recipes from [Plone Instances Layer](#plone-instances-layer) and those from the [EBS Snapshots Layer](#ebs-snapshots-layer).
-Set the layer to use EBS Optimized instances (you will only ever be using one instance), and assign two EBS volumes at '/srv/www/plone_instances/shared/var/blobstorage' and '/srv/www/plone_instances/shared/var/filestorage'.
+Set the layer to use EBS Optimized instances (you will only ever be using one instance), and assign two EBS volumes at '/srv/www/plone_instance/shared/var/blobstorage' and '/srv/www/plone_instances/shared/var/filestorage'.

 You can mount additional EBS volumes for repozo backups if you want